 BENEFITING: RAINFOREST FOUNDATION INC

-We are helping the Wounaan people of Panama secure their rights to 470,000 acres of their ancestral lands.
+We are helping the Wounaan and Embera people of Panama secure their rights to one million acres of their ancestral lands.

 Why this project is important:

-Panama recently passed a law that will allow indigenous groups to claim collective lands, which has long been a demand of the indigenous movement.
-The Wounaan will be among the first indigenous groups to gain formal control of their lands through this new law, establishing a model for other indigenous communities in the country.
+In 2008, Panama passed a law allowing indigenous groups to claim collective lands, which had long been a demand of the indigenous movement.
+In 2012, two Wounaan communities gained formal recognition of their lands through this new law.
+Together with the Wounaan and Embera, we’re now pushing for the remaining 20+ collective lands in the Darien to obtain titles, and for these communities to sustainably manage their lands.
 We see this as a critical opportunity for advancing indigenous rights, as well as environmental protection in the biologically important Darién region.

 What we’re doing: